Shared-Reality-Lab/IMAGE-browser/README.md

 - Output the build to the `build-chrome` directory
 - Use the standard extension name without any suffix

+#### Submitting Extension Build to Chrome Web Store
+When preparing to submit the extension to the Chrome Web Store, follow these steps:

+1. Create a production build using the instructions above.

+2. Update the extension version in the generated `build-chrome/manifest.json` file to match the corresponding git tag of the codebase.
+You can view available tags [here](https://github.com/Shared-Reality-Lab/IMAGE-browser/tags).

+3. Create a ZIP file of the `build-chrome` directory.

+4. Submit the ZIP file to the Chrome Web Store Developer Dashboard following Google's submission guidelines.

+This versioning approach ensures consistency between the published extension and the corresponding source code in the repository.

 ## Build System

 ### Webpack Configuration